SensingKit/SensingKit-iOS/README.md

 ```

-For a complete description of our API, please refer to the [project website](https://www.sensingkit.org).
+For a complete description of our API, please refer to the [documentation page](https://www.sensingkit.org/documentation/ios/) of SensingKit website.

 ## License